kristianmandrup/facebook-rails-starterkit/README.md

 You can then define an app class that implements the following API.

 Note: You may wan to load these values from a yaml file, and have the yaml filename as part of your `.gitignore`.
 You might want to look at 'facebooker2' gem for inspiration here (fx to support multiple environments).
+You have to have (or create) a Facebook App that is linked to your Rails application.

 ```ruby
 class MyCool